 - It has large, menacing eyes that appear to warn predators to keep their distance.
 Also protecting it from potential predators is its close resemblance to a bird, instead of a bug.

 - They range in length from 2—2.5 inches long and are covered in gray hair that resembles feathers, with white, rust or brown markings or variations.
 Their wingspan ranges from 2 to 6 inches depending on the species.
-The Snowberry Clearwing hummingbird moth has clear wings.
+The Snowberry Clearwing moth has clear wings.

 - The hummingbird moth can be found not only in North America, but in Europe, Africa, and Asia.
+They have a wide range in the US from Texas and Florida to Maine and Alaska.

 - After mating, the female moth lays eggs on plant leaves such as honeysuckle, cherries, hawthorns, and viburnums.
 The hatched caterpillar feeds on its host bush or vine.

-- Hummingbird moths actively feed on flower nectar in the daytime, but you may also get a glimpse of one feeding at dusk on night-blooming flowers such as the evening primrose or night blooming jasmine.
+- These moths actively feed on flower nectar in the daytime, but you may also get a glimpse of one feeding at dusk on night-blooming flowers such as the evening primrose or night blooming jasmine.

 Have you seen one of these fascinating creatures?
 Tell us in the comments below!